Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

-The Noderrrr Protocol operates as a continuous, self-sustaining loop that translates decentralized computation into real-world alpha.
+The Noderr Protocol operates as a continuous, self-sustaining loop that translates decentralized computation into real-world alpha.
 Each component plays a critical role in a system designed for security, efficiency, and sustainable growth.

 **(Visual: A circular infographic with 4 steps)**